Combining Revenue and Costs in a Table

 The Firm’s Revenue

 Let’s assume that the market price is $31.
-Because this firm is a purely competitive firm, this means that marginal revenue and average revenue are $31, as well.
+Because this firm is a purely competitive firm, marginal revenue and average revenue are also $31.
 Looking at the table above, we can see that at various quantities, the price exceeds the average total cost.
 This means that at these quantities, the firm will make a profit.

 The Firm’s Profit Maximizing Quantity